sandhawke/mastodon-talk-201705/PITCHME.md

  - Key folks behind OStatus went on the make ActivityPub which is W3C CR
  - Mastodon devs have started implementing ActivityPub support, especially for the group and private message support
+ - We're asking the AC if the WG should be extended / slow down for this
 ---
-### W3C Community & Mastodon
+### Run a W3C Instance?
- - Should W3C run an instance?
  - discussion of W3C news/events (for people who avoid Twitter)
- - Helps show it's "real" and suitable for business
+ - help show it's "real" and suitable for business
  - possible custom integrations (can be done by 3rd parties)
     - github events? (subscribe to commits, issues, comments)
     - meeting records? (subscribe to Proposed/Resolved)
- - social.w3.org or community.w3.org or mastodon.w3.org
+ - name? social.w3.org or community.w3.org or mastodon.w3.org
 ---
 ## Do Folks Want Bridging?
  - Inbound: use Mastodon as feed reader: rss/atom, reddit, twitter, facebook
  - Outbound: post to Mastodon and you're blogging, tweeting, etc
  - Combined: Like/Comment/Share could be bridged in+out of twitter/facebook
  - But is it necessary?
 Maybe it'll have its own good-enough content (This was what led Eric Ries to propose "Lean Startup")
 ---
 ## Algorithmic Feeds

- - Nothing yet
+ - I haven't heard of anything happening yet
  - Sliders: let's have a smart mixing board, that users control
  - Also set the boundaries of who you can interact with; put a safety wall around your social graph, if you want
 ---

-## Application Areas
+## Application Areas (not just Twitter, thanks)
 -    facebook style sharing with friends
 -    chat rooms
 -    photo sharing (instagram)